-Learn how to cook prime rib for with this easy recipe that will give you the perfect prime rib every time.
-This recipe uses a 6-7 lb. boneless prime rib and roasting times uses are for a rare to medium-rare prime rib.
+Learn how to make prime rib for with this easy recipe that will give you the perfect cut of beef roast every time.
+This recipe uses a 6-7 lb. boneless roast and roasting times used are for a rare to medium-rare finish.
 Adjust times per personal preference.

 Kosher saltquantity dependent upon size of prime rib